NuclearPhoenixx/nuclearphoenixx.github.io/README.md

 Copyright 2024-2025, myself.
 Please don't re-use anything in this repo for your own use.
 It's only public because -- meh -- why not ;^)

 If you notice anything off, please let me know and open an issue or PR.

+Note to self: Build and deploy locally using `bundle exec jekyll serve --force_polling --livereload`